raynecafaro/BassetHound/README.md

 A Linux kernel module and userland utility pair to detect hidden processes.

 ## Loading the Kernel Module Separately
 The kernel module exports the kernel task list from kernel space to user space via dmesg.
-The task list is a linked list of task_structs are the linux kernel representation of processes.
+The task list is a linked list of task_structs which are the linux kernel representation of processes.

+The following commands can be used to load and subsequently remove the kernel module independently from basset_hound.py.
+However, this is uncessary, because basset_hound.py automatically loads the kernel module.

 ```
-insmod basset_hound_module.ko
+insmod basset_hound_module.ko # Inserts the kernel module
-lsmod | grep basset
+lsmod | grep basset # Verifies the module module is inserted
+dmesg # Displays the kernel module output
-rmmod basset_hound_module.ko
+rmmod basset_hound_module.ko # Removes the kernel module
 ```

 ## Requirements